Pair-density-wave superconductivity: a microscopic model on 2D honeycomb lattice

-For $V=1.0$, the decay exponent $K_{sc}=1.5(2)$ extracted from Fig. \ref{Fig:ly=6result}(b) indicates that the corresponding SC susceptibility $\chi_{sc} \sim T^{- (2 - K_{sc}) }$ diverges as the temperature $T\rightarrow 0$.
-This establishes that the lightly doped spinless fermion model on six-leg cylinders has quasi-long-range SC correlations in the strong $V$ region.
-Using the extracted exponent $K_{sc}$, we further define the scaled SC correlation function $\tilde{\Phi}(r)=\Phi(r)/r^{-K_{sc}}$ to investigate the spatial oscillation of the SC ordering.
-The Fourier transform of the scaled correlation $\tilde{\Phi}(k)=\frac{1}{N}\sum_{r} e^{-ikr}\tilde{\Phi}(r)$ of the systems with interaction $V=0.2, 0.6, 1.0$ are summarized in Fig. \ref{Fig:ly=6result}(c).
+Once the leading ordering vector $Q$ is determined, we investigate the evolution of the PDW ordering as $V$ and $L_x$ varied.
+We focus on the peaks of $\tilde{\Phi}_{\text{XX}}(k)$ in the folded BZ.
+The $\tilde{\Phi}_{\text{XX}}(k_x)$ of the systems with interaction $V=0.2, 0.6, 1.0$ are summarized in Fig. \ref{Fig:ly=6result}(e).
 The single peak at $k=0$ corresponds to the uniform BCS pairing which is dominant in the weak $V$ region.
-When the interaction is gradually increased from $V=0.2$ to $V=1.0$, we observe that two peaks at finite-momentum around $\pm 2K$ emerge, and they become more dominant than the zero-momentum one after the interaction exceeds a critical value $V_c \sim 0.6$, indicating the onset of the PDW state.
-To rule out possible finite size effect, we further calculate $\tilde{\Phi}(k)$ of the $V=1.0$ model on the cylinder with $L_x=24,36,48$, as depicted in Fig. \ref{Fig:ly=6result}(d), where the same rescaling exponent $K_{sc}=1.5$ is used for all three correlation functions to ensure consistency.
-As $L_x$ increases, the finite-momentum peaks of $\tilde{\Phi}(k)$ become significantly sharper while the zero-momentum peak is suppressed, which clearly suggests that for strong interaction $V=1.0$ the PDW with finite-momentum pairing is the only dominant SC ordering.
-(For weak interaction $V=0.2$, the opposite finite-size-scaling behavior is observed, as shown in the Supplemental Material, implying that BCS pairing with zero-momentum is preferred in the ground state, as expected.)
+When the interaction is gradually increased from $V=0.2$ to $V=1.0$, we observe that two peaks at finite-momentum $Q\sim\pm 2K$ emerge, and they become more dominant than the $k=0$ one after the interaction exceeds a critical value $V_c \sim 0.6$, indicating the onset of the PDW state.
+The existence of PDW phase is further supported by the finite-size scaling of the peaks in the $V=1.0$ model.
+As $L_x$ increases, the finite-momentum peaks of $\tilde{\Phi}(k)$ become more pronounced, while the peak at zero momentum is suppressed (see SM for details), which suggests a dominating PDW order in the strong interaction regime.

-Note that the PDW observed in the model away from half filling is incommensurate as its ordering momentum $Q$ is not exactly at $\pm K$ but has a small deviation $\delta k = Q - K$.
-In the weak interaction limit, $\delta k$ can be explained by the intra-valley pairing of two fermions from the same hole pocket where the momentum difference (measured from the center of the pocket) contributed from the two asymmetric Fermi points can not cancel each other, as shown in Fig. \ref{Fig:phasediagram}(b).
-It is intriguing that this incommensurate feature remains in the strong coupling region.
+We further investigate the potential PDW phase in systems with other $V_2/V_1$ and doping concentrations.
+Interestingly, our calculations show that for sufficiently large $V_1$, the PDW phase could persist on the six-leg cylinder even when $V_2=0$.
+For instance, for the $V_2=0$ model on $L_x=24$ cylinder with $\delta=8.33\%$, a dominant peak of $\tilde{\Phi}(k)$ arises when $V_1$ is larger than $\sim 1.0$ (see SM for details).
+The momentum of the peaks does not obviously depend on the doping concentration, agreed with the picture of intra-valley pairing depicted in Fig. \ref{Fig:ly=6result}(f).